-As you begin, it’s important that you stay consistent in speed through the entire panel, from member to member, and that you don’t stop or slow down.
-This ensures that you don’t have tear out or any problems with the next piece as you cut through one entirely.
+As you begin your cut, it’s important that you stay consistent in speed through the entire panel, from member to member, and that you don’t stop or slow down.
+This ensures that you don’t have tear-out or any problems with the next piece as you cut through one entirely.

 What if there are uncut members?

-If you have members that are not supposed to be cut at the end of the panel and you’ve used the circular saw, you might have to use a hand tool, such as a Japanese hand saw to finish up that last member to ensure that it has a nice clean edge when you’re done.
+If you have members that are not supposed to be cut at the end of the panel and you used the circular saw, you might have to use a hand tool, such as a Japanese hand saw, to finish up that last member to ensure that it has a nice clean edge when you’re done.